 - A new entity XYZ Corporation will be formed to house the asset and liabilities of existing entities.
 Hence survival of existing entities ABC Corp and PQR Corp cease to exist.

-- ABC Corporation being relatively stronger entity absorbing PQR Corp, hence the resultant entity being the absorbing company i.e. ABC Corporation
+- ABC Corporation being relatively more robust entity absorbing PQR Corp, hence the resultant entity being the absorbing company, i.e., ABC Corporation

 ABC Corp and XYZ Corp will cease to exist after the Amalgamation process resulting in a new entity, JKL Corporation.

-- There is a very fine difference between Amalgamation vs Merger as both processes are a way to a consolidation of multiple companies
+- There is a very fine difference as both processes are a way to a consolidation of multiple companies.

 - Amalgamation is a type of consolidation processes used under a merger.

 - Amalgamation results in the formation of an entirely new company.
-However, a merger is a consolidation process wherein resultant company may be a new company or may be an existing company
+However, a merger is a consolidation process wherein the resultant company may be a new company or an existing company.

-- Minimum two companies are involved in merger however minimum three companies are required for Amalgamation process
+- Minimum two companies are involved in a merger; however, a minimum of three companies are required for the amalgamation process.

-- Size of the companies involved in Amalgamation process are of comparable level, however, size of companies in merger process is a different size as an absorbing company is expected to be of relatively larger size than a size of an absorbed company
+- The size of the companies involved in the amalgamation process is of a comparable level.
+However, the size of companies in the merger process is a different size as an absorbing company is expected to be relatively larger than the size of an absorbed company.

-- Asset and liabilities of the existing entities in the Amalgamation process are transferred to an entirely new entity.
-However, Asset and Liabilities of the absorbed entity in the merger process are consolidated to absorbing entity.
+- Asset and liabilities of the existing entities in the amalgamation process are transferred to an entirely new entity.
+However, assets and liabilities of the absorbed entity in the merger process are consolidated into the absorbing entity.